Sumonta056/SUST-Autorickshaw-Management-System/SQL Commands/Readme.md

 ```

-## Creating a student table wit data and data types
+## Creating a student table with data and data types

 ```bash
 CREATE TABLE Student(